abudaan/qambi/README.md

 Qambi is a rebuild of [heartbeat](https://abudaan.github.io/heartbeat) in es6.
 It is still work in progress and not all functionality has been ported yet.
 If you need a well-tested sequencer for your project you'd better use heartbeat.

+#####Installation

-You can install it via npm
+Recommended is to install qambi via npm:

 ```
 $ npm install qambi
 ```

-You can also add qambi as an AMD module or as a global variable to your project, in the `dist` folder you will find the files `qambi-umd.js` and `qambi-umd.min.js`
+But you can also add qambi as an AMD module:

-AMD:
 ```javascript
 requirejs.config({
   paths: {